-All health history and immunization information, CPR certification requirements, TB screening and health/accident insurance requirements must be on file in the student's account with CastleBranch.
+All health history and immunization information, CPR certification requirements, TB screening and health/accident insurance requirements must be on file in the student's clinical compliance account.
 The student will receive electronic updates when information needs to be renewed or added to their account.
-The responsibility of updating the requirements remains with the individual student.
-The account information must be complete and current prior to beginning clinical experiences in the nursing program each semester.
+It is the student's responsibility to maintain up-to-date clinical health requirements.
+The account information must be complete and current 8 weeks before beginning clinical nursing experiences each semester.
+Failure to meet deadlines will result in the student being dropped from the clinical course.